How to pick an apartment

 I’m apartment-hunting again.

-This process usually drains me — not just because of the constant shuttling from unit-to-unit, but because of the mental pressure that hangs over my head throughout the whole process.
-Don’t screw this up, says the voice in my head.
+This process usually drains me — not just because of constantly shuttling from unit to unit, but because of the mental pressure.
+Don’t screw this up, my inner voice says.
 You’ll have to live here for the next 12 months.

-I’ve got a bunch of friends who are also currently hunting for new apartments (coincidence?
+Some of my friends are also hunting for new apartments (coincidence?
 Or just Baader-Meinhof?).
 One of them laughed after I told her about my struggle to pick the right place.
 “Just pick a place that makes you happy.”

 Sure.
 Super helpful, Lihle.